floss1138/dbDotCad/README.md

 Click Save.

 `ATTOUT` is a LISP express tool installed by default with AutoKAD 2008 upwards to export the attributes of selected blocks.
-`ATTIN` performs the opposit function.
+`ATTIN` performs the opposite function.

 For repeated use of a block, create a drawing with just the blocks (known as a block library drawing).
 Open drawings or block library drawings can be used to add blocks to new drawings via the AutoKAD DesignCentre
 `ADCENTER`
 Select from the Folder or Open Drawings tab.

-#### Attributes & Databases
+#### Attribute HANDLE & Databases
 The HANDLE is not sufficiently unique to identify the block within a database.
+HANDLE and TITLE can be concatenated to create a unique primary key,  _id.
+For ease of reading, a + character is used as the separator between the handle and title fields.
+As an additional aid to identification, the leading apostrophe created by attout is retained.
+For example _id will become, 'HANDLE+TITLE and will look something like this: '35068+1234-5678-9012
-HANDLE and TITLE can be concatenated to create the primary key,  _id.
-If drawing title or file name was not included in the block attributes then the relevant part of the file name of the attout.txt file could be used to identify the document.
-Typically, the columns then become:
+If drawing title or file name was not included in the block attributes then the relevant part of the file name (which includes the document title) can be extracted from the attout.txt file name.
+Typically, the columns as seen by the database then become:

 _id  BLOCKNAME  ATTRIBUTE1  ATTRIBUTE2  ATTRIBUTE3

+where _id = HANDLE+TITLE

+#### Bulk import into database
+mongoDB has a bulk import function and will accept javascript as an command line argument to the mongo command.
+The attout format can easily be modified to comply with bulk import function.
+For example, here the attout data becomes variable attout:
+`
+var attout = db.collection_name.initializeUnorderedBulkOp();
+attout.insert( { "_id": "'35068+1234-5678-9012", "BLOCKNAME":"MDU", "SYSTEMNAME":"172/MDUA01A", "LOCATION": "ROOM2/A01", "BRAND":"MEGAUNLIMITED" });
+attout.insert( { "_id": "'35069+1234-5678-9012", "BLOCKNAME":"MDU", "SYSTEMNAME":"172/MDUA02A", "LOCATION": "ROOM2/A02", "BRAND":"MEGAUNLIMITED" });
+attout.insert( { "_id": "'35071+1234-5678-9012", "BLOCKNAME":"MDU", "SYSTEMNAME":"172/MDUA04A", "LOCATION": "ROOM2/A04", "BRAND":"MEGAUNLIMITED" });
+attout.insert( { "_id": "'35072+1234-5678-9012", "BLOCKNAME":"MDU", "SYSTEMNAME":"172/MDUA05A", "LOCATION": "ROOM2/A01", "BRAND":"MEGAUNLIMITED" });
+attout.insert( { "_id": "'35073+1234-5678-9012", "BLOCKNAME":"MDU", "SYSTEMNAME":"172/MDUA06A", "LOCATION": "ROOM2/A06", "BRAND":"MEGAUNLIMITED" });
+attout.execute();
+`
+If the modified attout.txt is saved as a new file, typically with a .js extension this can be passed to the mongo client:
+`mongo bulkinsert_example.js`

+mongoDB will automatically reject a duplicate _id.
+This is not an error and for this application is the desired behaviour.
+The first import will succeed and can be used to initially populate or seed desired fields.
+From this point onwards it is necessary to manipulate the data from within the database itself.
+The databases is King and should always be this way.
+Future attout operations will provide the _id for a query but only new _ids will add data to the database.

 #### Final thoughts
 I am not discouraged, because every wrong attempt discarded is another step forwards.